CAM603/Python-JavaScript-CS-Masterclass/Trees/README.md

     -   Check to see if there is a node to the left.
         -   If there is, move to that node and repeat these steps.
         -   If there is not, we are done searching!

+## Big O

+_When sorted_

+Best case, on average...
+Insertion: O(log n)
+Searching: O(log n)

+Worst case, every node from the root only has nodes to the left or right of it's parent and it looks like a linked list...
+Insertion: O(n)
+Searching: O(n)

+## Tree Traversal

+How do we visit every node once?
+Two ways:

+-   Breadth First Search
+-   Depth First Search

+### Breadth First Search

+Iterative Steps

+-   Create a queue (can be an array) and a variable to store the values of nodes that have been visited
+-   Place the root node in the queue
+-   Loop as long as there are nodes in the queue
+    -   Dequeue a node from the queue and push the value of the node into the variable that stores the visited nodes
+    -   If there is a left property on the node dequeued, add it to the queue
+    -   If there is a right property on the node dequeued, add it to the queue
+-   Return the variable that stores the visited node values

+### Depth First Search

+Pre Order (starts from the root) Recursive Steps

+-   Create a variable to store the values of nodes visited
+-   Store the root of the BST in a variable called current
+-   Write a helper function which accepts a node
+    -   Push the value of the node to the variable that stores the visited values
+    -   If the node has a left property, call the helper function with the left property on the node
+    -   If the node has a right property, call the helper function with the right property on the node
+-   Invoke the helper function with the current variable
+-   Return the array of visited values